Your local dealer will get back to you within 24 hours with recommendations and to book an appointment.

 Costs and Validation of your Safety Standards Certificate

-The cost of a safety certificate can range from $60-$90 plus any necessary repairs.
+The cost of a safety certificate is $160 (plus tax) plus any necessary repairs.
 The certificate is valid for 36 days from the inspection date, and is attained after passing the inspection at an inspection station, licensed by the Ministry of Transportation (MTO).
 All drivers in Ontario need this SSC vehicle safety inspections when they are rebuilding a vehicle, transferring a used vehicle to a new owner (unless owner is your spouse), registering a vehicle in Ontario that was shipped in from another province, territory or country, and finally, when changing the status of a vehicle from unfit to fit.

 Motor Vehicle Safety